constellation-daq/Constellation/docs/manual/constellation.md

 A detailed description of the satellite structure, its features and possibilities to interact with are provided in [a dedicated chapter](/manual/satellite) in this user guide.

+### The Controller

+Controllers are the main user interface to a Constellation.
+They represent the nodes which are capable of sending commands to satellites via the [CSCP protocols](/manual/protocols#cscp).
+The main code for parsing and interpreting configuration files resides in the controller, and graphical or command-line user interfaces typically are implemented as controllers.

+Controllers do not possess a state, i.e. they are not a satellite of the Constellation.
+The main advantage of this approach is that controllers can be closed and reopened by the operator, or can even crash, without affecting the Constellation.

+The functionality of the controller in Constellation is described in detail in [this chapter](/manual/controller).